About

 This has resulted in several innovative public artworks that includes the first permanent outdoor video projection artwork in the UK (One Hundred Books, Leeds), a permanent light-based installation that responds directly to wind speed and wind direction (The Sound of the Wind Looks Like This, Blackpool), a permanent light-based installation that responds to sound levels in a city centre (The Rings, Glasgow) and a unique audio-video gallery installation that taps into live seismic data around the world, via the internet, and translates it directly into sound and associated waveforms (Beneath and Beyond: Seismic Sounds).

-He has been the recipient of several major awards including an SAC Creative Scotland Award (2006), an Art Foundation Fellowship Award, London (2008), Creative Scotland First In A Lifetime Award (2012) and a Creative Scotland Open Funding Award (2016)
+He has been the recipient of several major awards including an SAC Creative Scotland Award (2006), an Art Foundation Fellowship Award, London (2008), Creative Scotland First In A Lifetime Award (2012) and a Creative Scotland Open Funding Award (2016) and as Lead Artist/Curator/Planner for Greenock Health & Care Centre (2016-2021) the commissioned artworks project won a Building Better Healthcare Award 2022: Best Collaborative Arts Project (Static).

 CV [Selected]